grafana/k6/tutorials/getting-started.md

 There's something very important you need to understand about load testing.
 Web servers, generally speaking, have a limit to how many concurrent connections it can handle.
 Handling a lot of connections at the same time typically makes responses slower and slower, until at some point the server starts to drop requests to cope with the load.

-Speedboat is a tool to measure the performance of your own servers, or others' servers, **with proper permission**.
+k6 is a tool to measure the performance of your own servers, or others' servers, **with proper permission**.
 It's **not cool** to run load tests against servers that are not your own without asking first.
 That's a very good way to make a sysadmin somewhere rather grumpy, and grumpy sysadmins ban people.

 tl;dr: **Thou shalt not point load generators at things that are not thine own, lest thy incur the wrath of `iptables -A INPUT -s $IP -j DROP`.**